 If you don't want to use the Dropbox web app or the Dropbox desktop app, then you can turn to MultCloud which can help you manage multiple cloud storage accounts/services.
 When the cloud drive is added to MultCloud, you can not only perform basic operations such as copying, downloading, uploading, sharing, cutting, pasting, deleting, previewing, and renaming, but also the following useful functions.

-- Cloud Backup: Back up your music, photos and videos from one cloud drive to another, such as backup Dropbox to pCloud, to keep files safe and avoid data corruption or loss.
+- 🍓Cloud Backup: Back up important data from one cloud drive to another, such as backup Google Photos to Dropbox.

-- Remote Upload: Upload network files (URLs, torrent files or magnet links) directly to the cloud disk without parsing with other tools.
+- 🍑Remote Upload: Upload network files (URLs, torrent files or magnet links) directly to the cloud without other parsing tools.

-So, how to backup important files to Dropbox and MultCloud?
+So, how to backup files to Dropbox with MultCloud?
 You need to use the basic function: Upload File.